 - The deceased’s potential income if they had lived long enough

 All of these things are calculated separately by experienced attorneys whose job is to take care of the surviving family members and help them achieve the compensation they deserve.
-Consider calling our wrongful death attorneys in Kansas City if you recently lost a loved one as a result of someone else’s negligent actions.
+Consider calling wrongful death attorneys in San Francisco if you recently lost a loved one as a result of someone else’s negligent actions.

 Who Can File a Wrongful Death Claim?

 You have to understand that in order to obtain compensation for the loss of your loved one, you have to file a claim first.
 In order to be eligible to file a claim, you have to be:

 - A surviving family member (a spouse, a child)

 - A parent